Larsvanderlaan/causalGLM-depreciated-/README.md

 # CausalGLM

-Semiparametric generalized linear models for causal inference using targeted machine-learning
+Semiparametric generalized linear models for causal inference using targeted machine-learning (TMLE)

 Believe it or not, it is possible to get robust and efficient inference for causal quantities using machine-learning.
 In the search for causal answers, assuming parametric models is dangerous.
 With even a little bit confounding they can give remarkably incorrect answers.
 Rather than assuming a fully parametric model, instead assume a parametric model for only the feature of the data-generating distribution that you care about.
 That is, assume a semiparametric model!
 Let the data speak for itself and use machine-learning to model the nuisance features of the data that are not directly related to your causal question.

 In this package, we utilize targeted machine-learning (TMLE) to generalize the parametric generalized linear models commonly used for treatment effect estimation (e.g. the R package glm) to the world of semi and nonparametric models.
 There is virtually no loss in precision/p-values/confidence-interval-widths with these methods relative to parametric generalized linear models, but the bias reduction from these methods can be substantial!
 These methods even work well with small sample sizes.
 This method provides robust inference even when sample sizes are as small as 50-100.
 We employ auto-machine-learning that adapts the aggressiveness of the ML algorithms with sample size, thereby allowing for robust and correct inference in all types of settings.

 So far, this package supports: